 Assistant Professor in Supply Chain & Information Systems

 Johanna Amaya is Assistant Professor of Supply Chain Management.
 Prior to joining Smeal, she served as Faculty at Iowa State University.
-She has studies in Transportation Engineering, Business Logistics, and Industrial Engineering.
+She completed studies in Industrial Engineering, Business Logistics, and Transportation Engineering.
 Her research interests are disaster response logistics and sustainable urban freight transportation.
 She has several publications in such areas and has been part of diverse projects and panels.
 Dr. Amaya is part of the POMS College of Humanitarian Operations and Crisis Management; member of the TRB Disaster Response, Emergency Evacuations, and Business Continuity Standing Committee, and of the Committee on Urban Freight.

 - Disaster Response Logistics